Updated September 2024

 We went on a Friday morning and arrived shortly after 9 a.m.
 We handed our passports through the window outside and told the man we needed visas.
 He let us inside and pointed us in the right direction.
 There was only one person ahead of us, and it was our turn in just a few minutes.

 The woman inside spoke very little English, but we made due with our Spanish.
-We passed through our packet of papers and passports.
+We passed through our passports and packet of the required papers.
 After a few minutes, she handed back documents and a slip of paper with a bank name and number on it.
 We walked four blocks to the nearby bank, waited in line, and gave the bank attendant our $160 and the slip of paper.
 He gave us back a receipt and we headed back to the embassy.

 We gave the woman back our passports, packet, and the bank receipt.
 She told us everything was good and to return on Monday at 10 a.m. to retrieve our passports and visas.
 Monday?!
 We’d read that you could get the Bolivian visa the same day.
 But given that we didn’t have another option, we said ok and left for the weekend without our passports.